 Let The Transformation Begin

 One of the best things you can do to improve your chances of success in any area is to create a plan.
-If you’d like to make more money, that means you need an income-boosting plan.
+If you’d like to make more money—especially if you're trying to make a living from your art—you need an income-boosting plan.

 Before you object, I know what you’re going to say because I have heard it many times before: How can I plan for money when I don’t know when my art will sell or who will buy it?